3mmette/TheIsland/ReadMe.md

 ## **Actions**

-There are four actions that take a single keyword / letter command as an input.
+There are five actions that take a single keyword / letter command as an input.

 >### **Help (H)**
 >